Thank you for joining us at the ALA 2014 Annual Conference!

 Description: Social media play an important role in shaping the political landscape in the Middle-East.
 They serve as a tool of communication and possible as an alternative to traditional media, such as television, newspapers, radio etc. The Near East and South Asia Subcommittee of ALA's International Relations Committee is sponsoring a program on analyzing the impact and influence of the social media tools on the political and cultural changes taking place in the region.

-The school library: connecting students with students, across international boundaries, using modern technology-IRRT Chair's Program
+Expanding the School Library: connecting students with students, across international boundaries, using modern technology - IRRT Chair's Program

 3:00 pm - 4:00 pm